Thursday, December 31, 2009

 How You Know You're A Liar

 According to Sithanen that would be claiming that it is possible to reduce the VAT rate.
-Of course it is possible because when the VAT rate was increased from 10% to 15% we saw a lot of schools coming out of the ground and the Treasury building and Le Reduit were renovated.
+Of course it is possible because when the VAT rate was increased from 10% to 15% we saw a lot of schools coming out of the ground while the Treasury building and Le Reduit were renovated.
 In contrast what did you see during the last 4.5 years in terms of new infrastructure despite that government bagged twice as much VAT on record oil prices from 2006 to 2007?

 Another lie would be asserting that no country invests more than 50% of their reserves in gold.
 Which is what Sithanen repeated in an newspaper interview today adding that Vishnu's proposition is pure folly.
 Google disagrees and brings up the relevant wikipedia page.
 Here are the countries that are completely crazy according to the Minister who didn't know how to resign.